yachielab/FRACTAL/.developer/how_to_debug_FRACTAL.md

     shutil.copytree(WD + "/INPUT", WD + "/INPUT_copy")
     ```

-2. Execute with '-e' option: FRACTAL quits deleting intermediate files
+2. Execute FRACTAL with '-e' option: FRACTAL quits deleting intermediate files

-3. See `FRACTALout/err` directory and identify the directory `dXX` where an error occured
+3. See `FRACTALout/err` directory and identify the directory `FRACTALout/nodes/dXX` which caused the error

 4. Create a copy of the directory and initialize the directory by